 Summary of the Sue Grafton Books In Order

 This section will provide you with more insight into each book.
 If all you want is the list of the Sue Grafton books in order, well that is above and your time with us is at its conclusion.

 But if you’d like to read about each book individually, either because you don’t actually plan to read the Sue Grafton books in order, or you just need a refresher on what happened, read on.

 1. A is for Alibi

 But A can also stand for avenger and the wrongly accused.
 Tough and resourceful former cop, now private investigator, Kinsey Millhone has established her one-woman detective agency in Santa Teresa, California.
 Twice-divorced, Kinsey is a loner with few personal commitments or attachments, but she has a stubborn thing for underdogs and seeming lost causes.

 So when desperate Nikki Fife turns to her, Kinsey takes the case.
 Nikki was wrongly convicted of killing her womanizing husband, high-profile divorce lawyer Laurence Fife, eight years before.
 She’s now out on parole and wants Kinsey’s help to find the real killer.

-When Kinsey’s investigation uncovers a second death, and then another woman dies, and yet more suspects and motives for murder are revealed, Kinsey herself is placed in great danger.
+When Kinsey’s investigation uncovers a second death, and then another woman dies as more suspects and motives for murder become apparent, Kinsey herself is placed in great danger.

 2. B is for Burglar